Emergency Declaration in Lincoln

 - Practice physical distancing and wash hands frequently

-As the number of cases locally and provincially continues to rise, the severity of the situation in Niagara will depend upon the actions our residents, businesses and organizations.
+As COVID-19 continues to circulate, the severity of the situation in Niagara will depend upon the actions our residents, businesses and organizations.

 As a reminder, municipalities have the power to enforce these public health & emergency directives.
 Failing to comply with an emergency order carries a fine of $750 per offense, and up to $1,000 for obstructing those attempting to carry out their duties under the Act.